 Assumptions are – and always have been – vital to our survival.
-Since ancient times we have made assumptions that have kept us alive, while hunting our food, exploring new territories … or driving our car.
-But when influenced by our ego, assumptions are harmful; they prevent us from doing our best.
-Knowing when to set assumptions aside is essential to business success.
+Since ancient times we have made assumptions that have kept us alive, while hunting for food, exploring new territories … and building businesses.
+But they can also be harmful, especially to our businesses and especially when we “assume the worst”.

 He Won’t Take My Call